chavarera/PythonScript/Module/platform/platform.md

 ### Introduction
-- The **platform** module in Python is used to access the underlying platform’s data, such as, hardware, operating system, and interpreter version information.
+- The **platform** module in Python is used to access the underlying platform’s data, such as hardware, operating system, and interpreter version information.
 - This module tries to retrieve as much platform-identifying data as possible.

 ### How to install platform module in python?
-- **platform** module is come with python basic library so we don't need to install it Externally.
+- **platform** module comes with python basic library so we don't need to install it Externally.

 ### How to import platform module
 You can start with importing the *platform*  module in your program